Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 One of the best ways to develop a strong writing style is to copy your favorite writers by hand — as in, pen to paper.

-Pick a blogger whose voice you admire and copy their posts, word for word.
+Pick a blogger or bestseller whose voice you admire and copy their content, word for word.
 Don’t think too hard about it.
 Just go with it.

 As you write out their words, you’ll internalize their writing style, their pace and rhythm, their grammar, their word choice, and their sentence structure.